magento/pagebuilder-docs/docs/control-layout/introduction.md

 </var>
 ```

 In short, whenever you need breakpoint-specific data in your `widget.js` and `preview.js` components, you can define your own custom data for a breakpoint in your `view.xml` file.
+See [Use breakpoints for widgets](./use-breakpoints.md) for details.

 ## _mobile-viewport.less